Nick Gordon Player Props: Twins vs. Red Sox

-The Minnesota Twins, including Nick Gordon (batting .097 in his past 10 games, with a double and a walk), take on starter Corey Kluber and the Boston Red Sox at Fenway Park, Wednesday at 7:10 PM ET.
+The Minnesota Twins, including Nick Gordon (batting .107 in his past 10 games, with a double and a walk), battle starting pitcher Tanner Houck and the Boston Red Sox at Fenway Park, Thursday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Red Sox.
+He had a hitless performance in his previous game (0-for-1) against the Red Sox.

 Nick Gordon Game Info & Props vs. the Red Sox